 Breast feeding

-Pregaba Gel is probably unsafe to use during breastfeeding.
-Limited human data suggests that the drug may pass into the breastmilk and harm the baby.
+Pregaba Gel is unsafe to use during breastfeeding.
+Data suggests that the drug may cause toxicity to the baby.

 Driving